rmak05/Flight_Booking_System/README.md

 5. In case of an error related to "pthread.h", if you are using MinGW, please make sure that the "mingw32-pthreads-w32" package has been installed on your system.
 If not, then open your MinGW Installer and install the package.

-6. Run the executable file using the command :
+6. Run the executable file using the following command :
    ```bash
    ./main.exe
    ```